Trump says US will sign Ukraine minerals deal soon, peace efforts going 'pretty well'

 "So hopefully we’d save thousands of people a week from dying.
 That's what it's all about.
 They're dying so unnecessarily, and I believe we'll get it done.
 We'll see what happens, but I believe we'll get it done."

-Ukraine and the US said this month they had agreed to conclude as soon as possible a comprehensive agreement for developing Ukraine's critical mineral resources, which Trump sees as a means to pay back the United States for its assistance to Kyiv.
+Ukraine and the US said this month they had agreed to conclude as soon as possible a comprehensive agreement for developing Ukraine's critical mineral resources, which Trump sees as a means to pay back the US for its assistance to Kyiv.

 Efforts to seal the deal stumbled after a disastrous White House meeting between Trump and Zelenskyy at the end of last month.